RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 ```

 {{% notice note %}}
-Properties have a mode (i.e.: readwrite, readonly, writeonly), and, for compatibility reasons, is a member of the Python Struct property container and cannot change.
+Properties have a mode (readwrite, readonly, writeonly), and for compatibility reasons, the mode is a member of the Python Struct property container and cannot change.
 If the Struct property has a member called “mode”, requesting the member “mode” from the property will return its access mode rather than the content of the property member.
-Access the value of any element of a property with a reserved word as its name as follows
+Access the value of any element of a property with a reserved word as its name as follows:
 ```py
 >>> my_comp.struct_prop["mode"] = "Hello World!"
 ```